molecula/documentation/data-ingestion/saas/streaming/_posts/2022-03-31-confluent-cloud-tutorial.md

 * FeatureBase SaaS credentials.
 If you don't have an account yet then [sign up for a free trial](https://app.molecula.cloud/signup) (no credit card needed).

-* An endpoint to an existing FeatureBase streaming sink.
+* The endpoint to an existing SaaS streaming source.